kassambara/survminer/cran-comments.md

 ## Update

-This is an update version 0.4.7
+This is an update version 0.8 (see NEWS.md)

-## resubmission

-date fixed in the description.